Bybit Tax Guide

 In the table above, after considering the capital gains on the settlement, the actual overall position is down $84 (21 - 105).

 When you provide funding on Bybit, you are rewarded interest, often in the form of cryptocurrency.
-In the app this reward is categorised as income for tax purposes.
+In the app this reward is categorized as income for tax purposes.
 When you later sell the cryptocurrency, the income received forms the cost basis of that sale.

 |Date||Currency||Type||Quantity||Price of BTC||Income||Cost Basis||Profit (Loss)|

 In the above table, you receive 0.01 BTC on 1st January worth $80.
 This is recorded as income in the app, as well as a purchase of BTC.
 It is as though you were paid income your fiat currency, and then immediately purchased the cryptocurrency with this income.
 When you later sell the BTC on the 4th November, the profit calculations are similar to a normal buy/sell trade.
-An observant reader would notice that by holding the cryptocurrency after receiving income, and the price of the BTC drops, you will realize a capital loss, however your income is seperate to this capital ledger and you can't discount the income with your loss.
+An observant reader would notice that by holding the cryptocurrency after receiving income, and the price of the BTC drops, you will realize a capital loss, however your income is separate to this capital ledger and you can't discount the income with your loss.
 You need to verify with your accountant how this would work in your situation, as many jurisdictions have provisions around trading as a business, which mergers the capital ledger to the income ledger, thereby combining everything as income, and allowing you to negate this loss against your reward.

 As you can see keeping track of all this is very difficult.
 Fortunately CryptoTaxCalculator is one of the few tools to actually consider all these scenarios in great detail.